Augmented Mass-Spring model for Real-Time Dense Hair Simulation

-With the rise of machine learning in physics, recent research has begun exploring neural approaches to predict hair dynamics using data generated by physics simulators, with the aim of accelerating animation.
-One line of work focuses on predicting individual hair strand shapes based on gravity direction and head pose~\cite{zhou2023groomgen}.
-Another approach uses deep learning to add fine details to interpolated dense hair from sparse guide strands~\cite{lyu2020real, shen2023ct2hair}.
 While these methods can achieve real-time results, they are heavily dependent on the distribution of the training data, limiting their applicability to the data’s domain.
 Consequently, these models may struggle in scenarios outside their training data, leading to gaps in performance when faced with unfamiliar cases.
 In practice, it is infeasible to generate training data that covers all possible scenarios, given the vast combinations of internal parameters, external forces, and collision situations.
-Furthermore, the grooms produced by these methods lack embedded dynamic information, causing their behavior to potentially deviate significantly from the original intent during motion. \\ In contrast, digital grooming within our dense hair simulation framework adheres to physical constraints even for manipulated strands, ensuring that the final groom will exhibit predictable dynamic behavior and handling complex hair-solid interactions.
+Furthermore, the grooms produced by these methods lack embedded dynamic information, causing their behavior to potentially deviate significantly from the original intent during motion.
+In contrast, digital grooming within our dense hair simulation framework adheres to physical constraints even for manipulated strands, ensuring that the final groom will exhibit predictable dynamic behavior and handling complex hair-solid interactions.